-Industrial Production in Malaysia averaged 2.41 percent from 2007 until 2019, reaching an all time high of 12.80 percent in March of 2010 and a record low of -17.60 percent in January of 2009.
-This page provides - Malaysia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Department of Statistics, Malaysia
+Industrial Production in Malaysia averaged 2.37 percent from 2007 until 2020, reaching an all time high of 12.80 percent in March of 2010 and a record low of -17.60 percent in January of 2009.
+This page provides - Malaysia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Malaysia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Department of Statistics, Malaysia

 Industrial Production in Malaysia is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Industrial Production in Malaysia to stand at 4.80 in 12 months time.
 In the long-term, the Malaysia Industrial Production is projected to trend around 4.80 percent in 2021, according to our econometric models.